Investec-Developer-Community/banking.make/readme.md

 # banking.make.dev

-This repo is a community space for building and extending programmable banking API functionality.
+This repo is a community space for playing with programmable banking, and building/extending its API functionality.

+## Getting set up
+- Fork the code - either from this REPL directly or [from GitHub](http://github.com/programmable-banking-community/banking.make/issues/new) if you prefer to work locally
+- Configure the app's components to point to the domain your REPL is hosted at
+  - Set the `DOMAIN` secret, the default is `banking.make.dev` - this is used in the root code compiler among others
+  - Update the connector file in `public/Investec.swagger.json` and replace `banking.make.dev`
+- `npm install` and `npm start` (I think, not sure - I just use Replit and it auto-boots)

 ## Features